 Do the Development Negotiation in the Project Review Process negotiation outside class.
-(See Brightspace for general information and the roles.)
-Note that this case is "scoreable" - no other issues can be introduced; no options can be considered other than those provided; the value of various options are defined and mustn't be changed because of your personal views.
-This is obviously artificial and limits creativity, but a "scoreable" case allows us to compare outcomes and explore what generated the differences in outcomes.
-So, work within the parameters you are given - don't add any issues, stick to the specified options and "points"- even though it's artificial.
+(See NYU Brightspace for general information and the roles.)
+Note that this case, being "scoreable", inherently limits your creativity, but it has the virtue of enabling us to compare outcomes and explore what generated the differences.
+NOTE: Work within the parameters of the case as they are given - do not add any issues, stick to the options you are given, even though it may seem artificial, and use the values/points assigned to those options, even if you disagree with their relative weights!